sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## On known error:

-- node-app server catches it (error handler, or domain)
+- node-app server catches it (via error handler or domain).
-- node-app server returns 500 if error was triggered by request
+- node-app server returns 500 if error was triggered by request.